asyncgui/asyncgui/sphinx/tips.rst

 Dealing with Cancellation
 -------------------------

-When the execution of a :class:`asyncgui.Task` instance is cancelled, a :exc:`asyncgui.Cancelled` exception is raised within it.
+When an :class:`asyncgui.Task` instance is being cancelled, a :exc:`asyncgui.Cancelled` exception is raised inside it.
-You can take advantage of this opportunity as follows:
+You can take advantage of this to perform cleanup or other actions, like so:

 .. code-block::